Employee onboarding checklist

 2. Performance and feedback review

-• Monitoring: Regularly check employees’ progress and completion of the learning path.
+- Monitoring: Regularly track employees’ progress and completion of their learning paths to ensure they stay on track.

-• Clear communication: Maintain open lines of communication throughout the onboarding process
+- Clear communication: Maintain open lines of communication throughout the onboarding process to address concerns and provide guidance.

-• Monitor progress: Regularly check the new hire’s progress and adjust the onboarding plan as needed
+- Monitor progress: Regularly review the new hire’s progress and adjust the onboarding plan as needed for optimal results.

-• Engage early and often: Keep the new hire engaged with the company’s mission and values from day one
+- Engage early and often: Keep employees engaged with the company’s mission, values, and culture from day one to foster motivation and belonging.

-Note for Hybrid or Remote employees: This checklist applies to all employees.
-However, specific instructions and adjustments may be required for hybrid or remote employees, such as virtual meetings, remote IT setup, and digital documentation processes.
-Ensure clear communication and provide necessary resources for remote integration.
+This checklist applies to all employees, but hybrid and remote hires may require additional adjustments.
+Consider virtual meetings, remote IT setup, and digital documentation processes.
+Ensure clear communication and provide all necessary resources to support seamless integration into the organization.

 Excel onboarding checklist templates